carbon-language/carbon-lang/docs/design/variadics.md

 It can only appear as part of a tuple pattern (or an implicit parameter list), and it matches a sequence of tuple elements if each element matches _subpattern_.
-Since _subpattern_ will be matched against multiple scrutinees (or none) in a single pattern-matching operation, it cannot contain a ordinary binding patterns.
+Since _subpattern_ will be matched against multiple scrutinees (or none) in a single pattern-matching operation, it cannot contain ordinary binding patterns.
 However, it can contain _pack binding patterns_, which are binding patterns that begin with `each`, such as `each ElementType:! type`.
 A pack binding pattern can match any number of times (including zero), and binds